buley/personal/src/content/legacy.md

-# Driven by Design: Ensuring My Work Lives On
+# Legacy: Driven by Design

 > *“What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.” — Pericles (adapted)*